OtherRealms/Action-Blocks-Guide/index.rst

 If the assigned action is of the object or armature animation type, a root fcurve group can be set.
 When there are multiple actors, each Action Blocks node group will remember the last active actor.
 Actors are used to pre-fill operators such as Edit, Convert Root to Euler, Mixamo conversion and Transfer Keyframes.

+* **Enabled constraint**, Displayed when there is a defined root.
+Toggle to enable/disable the root auxiliary constraint which previews a source action in the root motion postion.
+* **Import ABBY DEMO**, append the ABBY demo scene containing tutorials and the ABBY rigged character.
 * **Edit With Root Offsets** , When enabled with Root Motion, when clicking Edit Action, the Actor will be oriented at the beginning of the block's last calculated root motion coordinates.
-And auxiliary root empty object is created and linked to on a constraint on the root object/bone."
+And auxiliary root empty object is created and linked to on a constraint on the root object/bone.
 * **Pose Bones** , Pose bones are important bones for a gait cycle for functions including Pose Matching and Slide Removal.
-For FK rigs, upper leg/thighs for slide removal, and additionally arm rotations and lower legs are recommend for Pose Match.
+For FK rigs, upper leg/thighs for slide removal, and additionally arm rotations and lower legs are recommended for Pose Match.
 IK limbs are best associated with control bone locations.

 Root Motion